-SUBJECT: Management Response to the Fiscal Year 2022 United States Special Operations Command Financial Statement Audit Report
+SUBJECT: Management Response to the Fiscal Year 2023 United States Special Operations Command Financial Statement Audit Report

-- 1. The United States Special Operations Command (USSOCOM) would like to thank Grant Thornton, LLP for your efforts during the USSOCOM Fiscal Year (FY) 2022 Financial Statement Audit.
-USSOCOM also appreciates the opportunity to respond to the Draft Schedule of Findings and Responses received on 31 October 2022.
-The FY 2022 audit resulted in a Disclaimer of Opinion and USSOCOM identified areas of opportunity for improvement throughout the organization. - 2.
-USSOCOM concurs with the five Material Weaknesses, one Significant Deficiency, and two Non-Compliance related matters. - 3.
-USSOCOM made significant progress in developing Entity Level Controls and continues coordinating with Military Departments to move from legacy to modern accounting systems for transparent operations and financials.
-Similarly, Advana will assist to provide a Universe of Transactions and Funds Balance with Treasury reconciliations. - 4.
-USSOCOM is a complex agency which is mandated by law to be dependent on Military Departments/Agencies systems, policies, and procedures.
+1. The United States Special Operations Command (USSOCOM) would like to thank Grant Thornton, LLP for your efforts during the USSOCOM Fiscal Year (FY) 2023 Financial Statement Audit.
+USSOCOM also appreciates the opportunity to respond to the Draft Schedule of Findings and Responses received on 30 October 2023.
+The FY 2023 audit resulted in a Disclaimer of Opinion and USSOCOM identified areas of opportunity for improvement throughout the organization.

+2. USSOCOM concurs with the six Material Weaknesses and two Non-Compliance related matters.

+3. USSOCOM continues to make progress supporting the Department's move from legacy to modern accounting systems while improving program effectiveness and transparency of financial operations and reporting.
+For instance, USSOCOM is collaborating with the Office of the Under Secretary of Defense (Comptroller) and Defense Finance and Accounting Services to provide a Universe of Transactions, using data analytics (i.e., Advana), and reconcile our Funds Balance with Treasury.
+USSOCOM is also transferring assets from legacy systems into Defense Property Accountability System to strengthen asset accountability and valuation accuracy.

+4. USSOCOM is a complex agency which is mandated by law to be dependent on Military Departments/Agencies systems, policies, and procedures.
 We will continue collaborating with Service Providers, Military Departments, and Defense Agencies to implement corrective actions and effectively remediate noted deficiencies.
 USSOCOM will continue to progress in reaching our goal of achieving a clean audit opinion.

-D. MARK PETERSON

-Chief Financial Officer/Comptroller
+TESA L. LANOY Chief Financial Officer/Comptroller